-A Grammy-nominated multi-instrumentalist, Harry Stinson is one of the top session drummers and vocalists in Nashville.
+Grammy-nominated and member of the Musician’s Hall of Fame, Harry Stinson is one of the top session drummers and vocalists in Nashville.

 Grand Ole Opry star Dottie West gave him his first professional job in summer of 1970.
 Working the road in package tours with Red Sovine she took him to the Opry stage where he rubbed shoulders with all the greats, including Porter Wagoner and Dolly Parton, both of whom he would record with years later.